jimhigson/oboe.js/writing/main/5_Implementation.md

 changes leaking between cases.
 Dependency injection allows a much simpler test style because it is trivial to inject a stub in place of the XHR.

-How automated testing improves what can be written, not just making what is written more reliable.

-TDD drives development by influencing the design - good design is taken as that which is amenable to testing rather than which describes the problem domain accurately or solves a problem with minimum resources.
-Amenable to testing often means split into many co-operating parts so that each part may be tested via a simple test.

 Bt encourageing splitting into co-operating objects, TDD to a certain degree is anti-encapsulation.
 The public object that was extracted as a